Butterfly gardening: Plants

+Avoid cultivars of plants unless they are more resistant to diseases than their native parents or that investigations have proven to be more beneficial to pollinators than their parents.
+Many cultivars are sterile and produce no nectar or pollen.
+As a result, their flowers do not benefit butterflies and other pollinators.
+Some have "double flowers".
+Their reproductive parts have been converted into extra petals and therefore do not produce floral rewards for pollinators.
+Some cultivars have reduced nutritional benefits, and have not been studied enough to identify those that may be harming pollinators.

+Cultivars with features that significantly affect flower structure and/or color are those that are likely to alter their appeal to pollinators.
+Those selected for foliage color may be toxic to insects.
+Studies have shown that altering leaf color, and the chemical changes that this implies, reduces a plant's ability to serve as a resource for herbivorous insects.

 Buddleja davidii, which is often called "butterfly-bush", attracts many butterflies.
 As it originated in China, it is presently planted in many parts of the world in which it is non-native.
 In such settings, the plant feeds many native butterflies and other adult pollinators, but not many of their larvae.
 As B. davidii is invasive in some areas, plantings of the species are controversial.
-To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as soon as they are spent.
+To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as they are spent.

 A number of Buddleja cultivars have become available that have a variety of sizes and blossom colors.
 University studies have suggested that nectaring butterflies have greater preferences for some of these than for others, with Lo & Behold 'Blue Chip' and 'Pink Delight' heading a list of eleven.

-Some Buddleja cultivars are either sterile or produce less than 2% viable seed (see Non-invasive Buddleja cultivars).
+Some Buddleja cultivars are either sterile or produce less than 2% viable seed (see "Non-invasive" Buddleja cultivars).
 The state of Oregon, which designates B. davidii as a "noxious weed" and initially prohibited entry, transport, purchase, sale or propagation of all of its varieties, amended its quarantine in 2009 to permit those cultivars when approved or when proven to be interspecific hybrids.
 Monarch Watch recommends planting only male-sterile "Flutterby" cultivars.